grassrootseconomics/org-website/content/Blog/pay-it-foward.md

 Author: Marco Bonfanti
 Date: 11 Aug 2021
 Slug: pay-it-forward

-tags

-: syntropic, agroforestry
+Tags: syntropic, agroforestry
 Summary: Community Inclusion Currencies are an important step in the transition towards the re-appropriation of the value of a bond

 ![image](images/blog/pay-it-forward1.webp)